 This wants to be an easy and immediate way to create an appointment during all the pandemic time to support and connect international artists at any stage of their career to share their researches with the wider audience.
 Both the blog and the social media, in particular Instagram, are thought as a photo gallery: the visual impact of a heterogeneous group of works and artists linked on the same platform/project/planet.

-‘In conversation with…’ is a video chat to connect international to talk about their experience and research.
-These interviews or live performances want to give the resources to perform and react creatively at this crisis.
-All the artists involved are giving the most global and equal realistic picture of this time.
+‘In conversation with…’ is a video chat streamed on YouTube to connect international to talk about their experience and research.
+These interviews or live performances still want to give the resources to perform and react creatively at this crisis.
+All the artists involved gave the most global and equal realistic picture of these times.
 Everyone described their practice and situation sharing their work and experience, to the point that this programme is becoming an archive which is showing its sociological importance.

 Please visit the website: https://journallartprogramme.wordpress.com